Buffalo Auctioneer Bond: A Comprehensive Guide

 How do Buffalo Auctioneers Renew Their Licenses?

-All Buffalo Auction Licenses expire on June 1 and must be renewed before the expiration date.
+All Buffalo Auctioneer Licenses expire on June 1 and must be renewed before the expiration date.
 To renew their license, auctioneers should contact the city’s Department of Permit and Inspection Services.
 The department will walk the auctioneer through the renewal process, provide them with all required forms, and answer any questions they may have.

 What are the Insurance Requirements for Auctioneers in Buffalo?